Kong/docs.konghq.com/app/gateway/2.8.x/plugin-development/custom-entities.md

 ## Cache custom entities

-Sometimes custom entities are required on every request/response, which in turn triggers a query on the datastore every time.
-This is very inefficient because querying the datastore adds latency and slows the request/response down, and the resulting increased load on the datastore could affect the datastore performance itself and, in turn, other Kong nodes.
+Sometimes custom entities are required on every request/response, which in turn triggers a query on the data store every time.
+This is very inefficient because querying the data store adds latency and slows the request/response down, and the resulting increased load on the data store could affect the data store performance itself and, in turn, other Kong nodes.

 When a custom entity is required on every request/response it is good practice to cache it in-memory by leveraging the in-memory cache API provided by Kong.

-The next chapter will focus on caching custom entities, and invalidating them when they change in the datastore: [Caching custom entities]({{page.book.next}}).
+The next chapter will focus on caching custom entities, and invalidating them when they change in the data store: [Caching custom entities]({{page.book.next}}).

 ---